thenervelab/validator-brain/readme.md

 - The consumer runs automatically in Docker Compose using `node_metrics_consumer.py` (latest metrics only)
 - For historical data retention, manually run `node_metrics_consumer_with_history.py` instead

-### 8. Miner Health Checks
+### 9. Miner Health Checks

-Performs IPFS ping and pin tests on miners to validate their connectivity and file availability:
+Performs IPFS ping and pin tests on miners to validate their connectivity and file availability. **Failed miners are automatically removed from file assignments**, and the file assignment system handles reassignment:

 ```bash
 # Queue miners for health checks (run manually when needed)